hidefromkgb/gif_load/README.md

                        (or -1 when transparency is disabled)
   * `GIF_WHDR::intr` - boolean flag indicating whether the current frame is [interlaced](https://en.wikipedia.org/wiki/GIF#Interlacing);
-                       deinterlacing it is up to the caller (see the example below)
+                       deinterlacing it is up to the caller (see the examples below)
   * `GIF_WHDR::mode` - next frame (SIC next, not current) blending mode:
                        [`GIF_NONE`:] no blending, mainly used in single-frame